kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-Practice-Tests-ReplicaSet.md

    ```
    </details>

-1. Run the command *8`kubectl edit replicaset new-replica-set`**, modify the replicas and then save the file.
+1. Run the command **`kubectl edit replicaset new-replica-set`**, modify the replicas and then save the file.

    <details>